OpenTechSchool-Brussels/blast-it/monitoring.markdown

 Remark:
 The audio callback doesn’t occur in the main thread, it’s an important information if you plan to share data with the audio engine.

-Now that everything's in place, it's time to test that out by starting our audio stream and get our callback function called:
+Now that everything's in place, it's time to test that out by starting our audio stream and get our callback function called (in our main function):

 ```java
 	try